Before you hand in your resignation…

 I find huge personal satisfaction when I hear from our recruitment team that someone who I initially spoke to on social media has received a job offer through our agency!

-If you can focus on your worth, you might spark up a new relationship with your job.
+If you can focus on your worth, you might spark up a new passion for your job.

 Office dog, Office dog, Office dog!